Lower back and leg pain exercises are for the patient with a herniated disc.

 Lower back and leg pain exercises can also be used for those with lumbar stenosis; they should only be done only with your chiropractor's consent.

 If you have slow internet, and frustratingly when watching this video, it stops periodically, with a little wheel spinning in the centre then:

-It's perhaps controversial, but I'm a firm believer in chiropractic treatment, and that means gentle repositioning of the herniated disc using a variety of techniques; and a set of exercises; the right ones.
+It's perhaps controversial, but I am a firm believer in chiropractic treatment; that means gentle repositioning of the herniated disc using a variety of techniques and a set of exercises; the right ones.
 They restore the flexibility of the disc and ultimately, later, to strengthen the core muscles.

 You may have pain on coughing, sneezing and bearing down on the toilet.
 Forward bending is virtually always painful in the lower back, and there may be a tightness or frank pain in the naughty leg.

 It's agreed by virtually all authorities that extended bed rest for ordinary lower back pain, if there is such at thing, is not helpful, and may in fact aggravate the condition.

 But with a slipped disc you may not sit for a few days, and often you are unable to stand for any length of time.
 So what are you to do?